353words/food/README.md

 ### Interlude: Transactions

-Inserting data via a transaction means that either all of the data is inserted or non of it.
-If we didn't use transactions, and half of the data went it - we had a serious issue.
+Inserting data via a transaction means that either all of the data is inserted or none of it.
+If we didn't use transactions, and half of the data went in - we had a serious issue.
 We need either to restart the ETL from the middle or delete the data that did manage to get it.
 Both options are hard to get right and will make your code complicated.
 Transactions are one of the main reasons (apart from SQL) that I love using transactional databases such as SQLLite, PostgreSQL and others.

 ## Running the ETL